 Performance testing of the app can reveal if there is any memory leak the app is suffering from.
 Such tests can also save a lot of battery power by helping to remove the redundant code.
-Performance testing also ensures optimising certain crucial device features like GPS and Camera.
-The testing of the app connectivity evaluates the usage of the processor and memory and app behaviour when switching from one type of connectivity to another.
-It also helps to optimise the network bandwidth usage for optimum connectivity.
+Performance testing also ensures optimizing certain crucial device features like GPS and Camera.
+The testing of the app connectivity evaluates the usage of the processor and memory and app behavior when switching from one type of connectivity to another.
+It also helps to optimize the network bandwidth usage for optimum connectivity.

 The app testing also covers the security aspects like the data encryption and data authentication as well as accessibility and security of sensitive data.
 The security testing also evaluates the app interacts with other third-party interfaces and software solutions.
 It evaluates the loopholes through which the app remains vulnerable to malicious data attacks.

 For an app having global exposure and the worldwide audience, it is extremely important to ensure the adaptability of the app with international languages, currencies, social customs and constraints of different locations.
 Similarly, for an app targeted for a specific local audience, it is extremely important to adjust to the language, communication, geographics and constraints of the local audience.

 This testing process will test how smoothly the new updates are installed and put in effect across devices.
 It should notice whether the installation of the new app update is experiencing crashes or not.

 Testing The Restricted Access to The Log File